tblaase/Net_Practice/README.md

   The available IP-addresses for A1 are `192.168.57.193 - 192.168.57.221`.<br>

-  Network C and D already has the same mask. so they just need addresses that are part of the same subnet.<br>
+  Network C and D already have the same mask. so they just need addresses that are part of the same subnet.<br>
-  In the case of the mask beeing `/30` the subnet only consists of 2 available addresses per subnet.
-So be carefull, to choose the correct ones. to make things easier, i suggest you either start with the lowest or highest subnet.<br>
+  In the case of the mask being `/30` the subnet only consists of 2 available addresses per subnet.
+So be careful, to choose the correct ones. to make things easier, I suggest you either start with the lowest or highest subnet.<br>
   I choose the highest, so my available IP-range is `192.168.57.253 - 192.168.57.254`